Benchmarking¶

 # 0.0 z is the level of table, so any coord below that means it is off the table

-return f"Manipulate objects, so that all of the {obj_names} are thrown off the table (negative z)"
+return f"Manipulate objects, so that all of the {obj_names} are dropped outside of the table (for example y<-0.75)."

 # Validate if any required objects are present in sim config